Wulensi (Ghana parliament constituency)

 Wulensi is one of the constituencies represented in the Parliament of Ghana.
-It elects one Member of Parliament (MP) by the first past the post system of election.
+It elects one member of parliament (MP) by the first-past-the-post system of election.
+Nandaya Yaw Stanley is the member of parliament for the constituency.
 Wulensi is located in the Nanumba South district of the Northern Region of Ghana.

 Boundaries

 The seat is located entirely within the Nanumba South district of the Northern Region of Ghana.

 Members of Parliament

 Following the death of the independent MP Alhaji Saani Iddi in early June 2012, the Electoral Commission of Ghana set 31 July 2012 as the date for a by-election following registration of candidates on 3 July and 4 July 2012.

 Elections

+The below table is the parliamentary election results for the Wulensi constituency in the 2020 Ghanaian general election.